Online MS in Finance–Wealth Management

 For those looking to delve deeper into FinTech, our Fintech in Wealth Management specialization prepares graduates to harness the technology that is disrupting the wealth management industry.
 Students in this specialization will take the following set of elective courses:

-- Fintech and Financial Innovation
+- FinTech and Financial Innovation

 - Financial Data Analytics